rivetsinventory.com

 Q: How often should I update my home inventory?

-A: We recommend updating your inventory at least once a year, or after any significant purchase.
-Check out our quick home inventory methods to keep it updated without hassle.
+A: We recommend updating your inventory at least once a year, or whenever you make significant purchases.
+Download the best free home inventory app to keep your progress tracked.

 Q: Where should I store my home inventory?